c-blake/cligen/README.md

 Extending `cligen` to support new parameter types (more on Rule 2)
 ------------------------------------------------------------------
+`cligen` supports most basic Nim types (int, float, ..) out of the box, and the system can be extended pretty easily to user-defined types.

 You can extend the set of supported parameter conversion types by defining a couple helper templates before invoking `dispatch`.
 All you need do is define a compatible `argParse` and `argHelp` for any new Nim parameter types you want.